comcode-org/binmat_rules/README.md

 The BINMAT deck being used for gameplay ([The Binmat Deck](#the-binmat-deck)) should be shuffled, and then dealt as follows:

 Deal thirteen cards face down into each lane at the defender's end.
-Turn the three left decks (defender's POV) over so that their top card is visible.
+Turn the top card in the three left decks (defender's POV) over so they are visible.

 These decks are referred to as 'lane decks'.